No more cars on Rainey Street on weekend nights; Austin’s pilot program begins tonight

 Rideshare drivers can drop off their passengers on Driskill Street, Davis Street or near Mexican American Cultural Center.

-The pilot program will run from December 5 to March 8, 2020.
+The pilot will run from December 5 to March 8, 2020.
 The closures will happen:

 - Thursdays, Fridays and Saturdays